 [Aomori Prefecture] How cold is it in Aomori?
-Introducing cold weather measures for your winter trip to Aomori!
+Here are some tips to protect yourself from the cold during your winter trip to Aomori!

 table of contents